Aranjedeath/mobile-gutenberg/README.md

 It's my intent to create a guide, and glue-code where necessary, for a news site which is collaboratively written and edited.
 This is the repository for such.

+This is just a mirage, a collation. disregard.
+PR's welcome.

 ### Intentional Design Constraints
 Site is to be optimized for phone access via 3g (not 3.5g).
 Writing, editing, and all the rest, should all be possible on a smartphone.
 Any page load optimizations which can be made at generation-time, should be made.
 Every KiB counts on an unstable/slow connection.
 TLS is mandatory (you don't hate your users, writers, contributors, or editors, do you?).
 Ads are not allowed.